firdasafridi/gocrypt/README.md

 ### **AES** — Advanced Encryption Standard
 The AES cipher is the current U.S. government standard for all software and is recognized worldwide.

+### **AES-256-GCM** — Advanced Encryption Standard with 256-bit key and Galois/Counter Mode
+The AES-256-GCM implementation (tag: `aes256gcm`) is designed for cross-language compatibility.
+Data encrypted with this implementation can be decrypted in other languages (e.g., JavaScript) using the same format.
+See [jscrypt](../jscrypt/) for the JavaScript companion library.

 ### **RC4** — stream chipper
 The RC4 is supplied for situations that call for fast encryption, but not strong encryption.
 RC4 is ideal for situations that require a minimum of encryption.